tloen/alpaca-lora/README.md

 ### Inference (`generate.py`)

-This file reads the foundation model from the Huggingface model hub and the LoRA weights from `tloen/alpaca-lora-7b`, and runs a Gradio interface for inference on a specified input.
+This file reads the foundation model from the Hugging Face model hub and the LoRA weights from `tloen/alpaca-lora-7b`, and runs a Gradio interface for inference on a specified input.
 Users should treat this as example code for the use of the model, and modify it as needed.

 ### Training (`finetune.py`)